 Gutter drains are one of the single most important parts of your gutter system.
-Gutter downspout drains will reduce the amount of rain water entering the soil at the foundation of your home and limit the soils expansion and contraction, which leads to foundation cracks and masonary failure.
+Gutter downspout drains will reduce the amount of rain water entering the soil at the foundation of your home and limit the soils expansion and contraction, which leads to foundation cracks and masonry failure.

 Rain water should be diverted a minimum of 5 feet away from the foundation of your home by using splash blocks, downspout extensions or underground drain lines.